 - It is up to date with the latest IoT standards and can integrate with existing applications.

 There are multiple companies (like RAKwireless, Dragino, USR IoT, Cascademic, Comtac, Ebyte, and so on) out there on the market, that develop and sell converters that allow you to connect your RS485 to a LoRaWAN network and make them work together.

-It converts the RS485 devices into a LoRaWAN device which simplifies the IoT installation and reduces the installation/maintaining cost.
+It converts the RS485 devices into a LoRaWAN device which simplifies the IoT installation and reduces the installation/maintenance cost.

 Such a converter allows the user to monitor/control RS485 devices.
 It provides long-range spread spectrum communication and high interference immunity whilst minimizing current consumption.
 It targets professional wireless sensor network applications such as irrigation systems, smart metering, smart cities, smartphone detection, building automation, and so on.

 Converters can prove helpful in projects where a wired approach can be over the desired budget or as a replacement for faulty wired communication.
 Wires are just not modern anymore.
-In project use cases with multiple facilities or rigid terrain or multiple floors which requires costly and complex wired network cabling for simple data monitoring a converter is a budget solution worth considering.
+In project use cases with multiple facilities or rigid terrain or multiple floors that require costly and complex wired network cabling for simple data monitoring, a converter is a budget solution worth considering.
 It is a practical one that can facilitate enterprise manufacturing while reducing maintenance efforts, reducing costs, and accelerating business growth.